Sure Dividend

 Competitive Advantages & Recession Performance

 Dover is a manufacturer of industrial equipment.
-The company offers highly engineered products, which are critical to its customers.
-It is also uneconomical for its customers to switch to another supplier because the risk of lower performance is material.
+The company offers highly engineered products that are critical to its customers.
+Switching to another supplier is also uneconomic for its customers because the risk of lower performance is material.

-Therefore, Dover essentially operates in niche markets, which offer a significant competitive advantage to the company.
+Therefore, Dover essentially operates in niche markets, which offer the company a significant competitive advantage.
 This competitive advantage helps explain Dover’s consistent long-term growth trajectory.

 On the other hand, Dover is vulnerable to recessions due to its reliance on industrial customers.
 In the Great Recession, its earnings per share were as follows: